corda/corda/docs/source/api-persistence.rst

    The detailed messages incorporate information about what schemas, entities and fields are involved.

-``MappedSchema`` offer a family name that is disambiguated using Java package style name-spacing derived from the class name of a *schema family* class that is consistent across versions, allowing the ``SchemaService`` to select a preferred version of a schema.
+``MappedSchema`` offer a family name that is disambiguated using Java package style name-spacing derived from the class name of a *schema family* class that is constant across versions, allowing the ``SchemaService`` to select a preferred version of a schema.

 The ``SchemaService`` is also responsible for the ``SchemaOptions`` that can be configured for a particular